wainstone/analytics-backend/README.md

 Ex:
 `python deploy.py --env dev`

+### How it works
+The script performs the following in order
 1. Create Lambda function bucket
 2. Lambda functions are Zipped and uploaded to the bucket
 3. CloudFormation is deployed in two stages: